Lukasa/lukasa.co.uk/about.md

 ### Employment / Open Source

-I'm an active member of the Python open-source community, both in my spare time and in my day job.
-At my day job, I work for [Hewlett Packard Enterprise](https://www.hpe.com/uk/en/home.html), building open source Python HTTP software, which is my long-time passion.
+I'm an active member of the Python open-source community, and have spent most of my career building open source Python HTTP software, which is my long-time passion.

 I have a significant role in the following Open Source projects.